-Interest rate risk is the risk that changes in interest rates, both in the short-term and in the longer term, result in changes in the expected value of future revenues and expenses.
+Interest rate risk is the risk that changes in interest rates, both in the short term and in the longer term, result in changes in the expected value of future revenues and expenses.
+Changes in interest rates directly impact income that is interest rate linked.